-Successful applicants will be invited to Rhodes interviews which are held on November 16 and 17, 2012.
+Successful applicants will be invited to Rhodes interviews which are held in mid-November.
 CURF will hold practice interviews for those who are invited to final interviews.
 The Rhodes Scholars are informed of their status at the end of the final interview.
 Rhodes House then takes responsibility for completing the Rhodes Scholars’ acceptance at the appropriate faculty in Oxford.
 Therefore no separate Oxford application is required — except for applicants applying for other fellowships.

 Center for Undergraduate Research and Fellowships

 Philadelphia, PA 19104